jimboca/udi-poly-camect/README.md

 ## Using this Nodeserver

-After configuring and restarting you should get a Node
+After configuring and restarting you should get a Nodes for
 - Each Camect Host
 - Each Camera that is enabled on the Camect hosts
 - Each Camera has mltiple ObjectDetected nodes for the major types of objects currently detected by Camect